tumagonx/nwjs_docs_old/MAS:-Requesting-certificates.md

 To request your certificates you need a `.certSigningRequest` file.

-Open `/Applications/Utilities/Keychain Access.app`; in the app menu, and select *Request a Certificate From A Certificate Authority...*:
+Open `/Applications/Utilities/Keychain Access.app`; in the app menu, click on the "Certificates" section and select "Apple Worldwide Developer Relations Certification Authority", then select *Request a Certificate From A Certificate Authority...*:

 ![Capture](mas-screenshots/keychain_request_menu.jpg)